All Episodes

 Mark Stein in for Rush Limbaugh on the EIB network.

-Bristol City Council wants to prune bushes and remove cover from an area known as the Downs to improve the landscape and encourage rare wildlife.
+From Bristol, England, this story: Bristol City Council wants to prune bushes and remove cover from an area known as the Downs to improve the landscape and encourage rare wildlife.

 But its own gay rights group has opposed the move, claiming that cutting back the bushes was discriminating to homosexual men who use the area for late-night outdoor sex.

-That's the that's right.
+That's right.

 A row blew up last October when it was revealed that four firefighters had been disciplined for allegedly disturbing a gay sex session on the Downs by shining their torches into the bushes.

-Got that for you volunteer fire departments out there.
+Got that for you, volunteer fire departments out there.

 Get a call from an old lady, her cat stuck up a tree.